snozbot/fungus/Docs/fungus_docs/faq.md

 %Fungus runs on any platform supported by the Unity game engine.
 See here for a list of supported platforms.

 # Do I need to be a programmer to use Fungus? # {#faq_non_coders}
-No. %Fungus can be used to make a variety of story-driven games with no coding required.
+No. %Fungus can be used to make a variety of story-driven games with no coding required, via its visual scripting Flowchart system.

 # Is Fungus useful for programmers? # {#faq_coders}
 Yes. %Fungus provides an easy way to add visual novel features to any Unity game.
 It is also possible to extend %Fungus to customise the workflow for your team.
 Checkout the documentation and tutorials for more information.

 # Where can I learn more about Fungus? # {#faq_learn_more}
-We provide extensive tutorials and documentation on our website here.
+We provide extensive tutorials and documentation on our website.
 There is also a comprehensive online training course suitable for beginners at Udemy.

 # I've made something cool with Fungus.
 Wanna see? # {#faq_show_and_tell}
 Most definitely!
 Please tweet [gofungus] and/or post an item in the announcements section of our forum.